AdobeDocs/cc-everywhere/src/pages/guides/troubleshooting/faq/index.md

 ### What criteria are used to evaluate access requests?

-We prioritize use cases that demonstrate clear business impact, meaningful user engagement, and strong alignment with Adobe Express goals.
-Ideal candidates often include enterprise or strategic partner integrations, a well-defined user base, and clear plans to implement the SDK effectively.
+We prioritize use cases that demonstrate clear business impact.
+This includes supporting adoption of Adobe Express enterprise customers, paid usage of the Embed SDK in the context of a strategic partnership, or serving a well-defined user base (starting from 1 Million users).

 ### Would Adobe need to approve the integrations before my users can start using it?